Check out the interactive, knowledge sharing industry webinars during July and August 2020!

 The documentation required to support the OOS investigation is presented but the majority of time is spent detailing the who, what, when, how and why of the investigation, documenting findings and determining root causes to identify if the OOS is valid or can be assigned to analyst or laboratory error.
 Corrective and preventative actions are also discussed.
 An introduction to OOT (Out of Trend) results with respect to analytical and compliance alerts related to the laboratory is included, using industry examples

 The course provides ample opportunities for group discussions, case studies and exercises.
 It enables participants to gain the skills and knowledge necessary to meet current regulatory expectations.
-The course material is based on the FDA guideline 'Investigating Out-of-Specification (OOS) Test Results for Pharmaceutical Production', October 2006, FDA audit observations, Health Canada GMP GUI-0001, 2018 and the MHRA guidelines published in 2017.
+The course material is based on the FDA guideline 'Investigating Out-of-Specification (OOS) Test Results for Pharmaceutical Production', October 2006, FDA audit observations and the MHRA guidelines published in 2017.

 Participants are welcome to bring their own examples for group discussion sessions.